aanastasiou/dgtools/doc/source/superstack.rst

 #. ``Push``, to extend the stack by a value
 #. ``Pop``, to remove a value from the stack

-Again, both of these operations **always** referencing the top of the stack.
+Again, both of these operations **always** reference the top of the stack.

-The Superstack system also has an Arithmetic Logic Unit which operates over the top of the stack and can carry out the four basic arithmetic operations (plus modulo) and the 3 basic logical operations.
+The Superstack system also has an Arithmetic Logic Unit which operates over the top of the stack and can carry out the four basic arithmetic operations (plus modulo), the two shifts (left and right) and 3 basic logical operations.

 And finally, the Superstack can read a value from the input and output a value to the output.
 This might sound similar to Brainuck's facilities, *but*, Superstack extends those because in addition to ``input, output``, it also has commands